Sanjiv358/spiteful-amusement-9850/Crime-Information-Management-System-main/README.md

 # Crime-Information-Management-System

-This project is developed by Falgun Manoj Bokde
+This project is developed by Sanjiv Kumar Mahto

 ## About